StephenLukeTodd/LinkedIn/README.md

 - Cloudflare tunneling and API automation
 - PowerShell automation for Windows file movement and sync
 - Docker usage and deployment automation (installation scripts)
-- DevOps-style scripting: logging, error handling, idempotency, and credentials handling
+- DevOps-style scripting: logging, error handling, and credentials handling

 How to read this repo at a glance